Nmarusenko/MyTeamManager/README.md

 - As a user, I want to be able to add my properties to a list that I can view
 - As a user, I want to be able to have a choice of different moves I can make
 - As a user, I want to be able to know where I currently am on the board

+## Idea #2

+# My Team Manager
+## A passion project by Noah

+My Team Manager is an application where you can keep track of information surrounding your soccer team.
+This project will provide the functionality of storing information about a team that can be accessed as statistics.
+For example seeing the top goalscorer on your team.
+This applicaition will be used by coaches and managers of soccer teams who want to keep track of their teams performance and access statistics in order to make decisions about the team.
+I am interested in this project because as someone who plays in a soccer league I would like a software to manage all of our past games.

+## User Stories
+- As a user I want to be able to log past games to a team
+- As a user I want to be able to access a list of all games a player has scored in
+- As a user I want to be able to create as many teams as I want
+- As a user I want to be able to add and remove players from a team